A row of books viewed from above

 Criminological Theories and Criminal Justice

-The course explores criminological and global understanding of criminal justice/penal institutions and processes.
+The course explores criminological and international understanding of criminal justice/penal institutions and processes.
 The course introduces you to research on these processes, their underlying competing theoretical perspectives, and contemporary issues and controversies in criminal justice and punishment.
 The course encourages you to think about the role of the state/criminal law in the regulation of human behaviour and the place and limitations of criminal justice interventions in producing safe societies.

 Part-time students take this course in their first year of study.